alexandergolob/alexander-golob/src/pages/projects/community-ceramic-art-mural.md

     value: Wellesley Middle School
 descriptions:
   - md_content: >-
-      This project
+      **About the Project**

+      Golob Art's lead artist, Alexander, worked with his old middle school art teachers to have all of Wellesley Middle School's 160-plus faculty and staff make tiles that went into a large art installation featuring over 900 tiles.
+"What a humbling and incredible experience it is to be able to use what I have learned to contribute to my middle school." - Alexander

-      AG was artist in residence for it, gave artist talk to 900 middle-schoolers in groups of 40-50 at a time, organized and led 100+ person ceramic activity with teachers and staff. also helped create the art itself >>>>>>
+      Alexander was artist in residence for it, gave artist talk to 900 middle-schoolers in groups of 40-50 at a time, and organized and led 100+ person ceramic activity with teachers and staff, in addition to helping to create the art itself.

-      Roles and Responsibilities of the Artist-in-Residence
+      **Roles and Responsibilities of the Artist-in-Residence**

-      Project Preparation:

-      Site Visits and Preparation: Visit site to determine measurements, appropriate methods of construction, and possible complications.

-      Preparatory Planning: Determine appropriate steps to make artwork a reality.
-Write content and prepare documents to aid in approval of artwork.
+      In preparation, he visited the site to determine measurements, appropriate methods of construction, and possible complications.
+He determined the appropriate steps to make artwork a reality, wrote content and prepared documents to aid in the approval of the artwork.

-      Student Engagement
+      **Student Engagement**

-      Presentation: Develop and present a talk about my career and practice as an artist and WMS alumni.
-Present to WMS art classes.
+      Alexander developed and presented a talk about his career and practice as an artist and WMS alumni to the middle school art classes.

-      Work with Students: Will work with students in classroom in January and February to provide instruction, support, and feedback on their artwork and to answer questions about my personal and professional experience.
+      In developing the artwork, he worked with students in their classrooms throughout January and February to provide instruction, support, and feedback on their artwork and to answer questions about his personal and professional experience.

-      Work with Faculty: Will work with faculty to create faculty art tiles.
+      He also worked with the faculty to create their art tiles.

-      Artwork Creation and Installation
+      **Artwork Creation and Installation**

-      Tile Creation and Firing: This will require careful preparation, cutting, firing, and glazing of 910 or 1,280 tiles.
-This portion will be assisted by the art staff.
+      The tiles for the project were created and required firing in a kiln.
+This process  required careful preparation, cutting, firing, and glazing of over 900 tiles.
+This portion was possible thanks to the assistance of the WMS art staff.

+      Artistic Design:

-      Artistic Design: Design the arrangement for 910 to 1,280 tile artworks totaling between 250 and 350 sq.ft in size.
-Will include back and forth between artist and WMS to modify design to both groups’ liking.
+      The arrangement for the tile artworks totaled around 3,200 sq.ft, and was created with feedback from WMS to modify design to both parties’ liking.

-      Mark and Prepare Tiles: Mark the tiles in an organized grid system (A-1, A-2 etc.) for proper layout and then wrap and box tiles for craftsperson to install.
+      He marked the tiles in an organized grid system (A-1, A-2 etc.) for proper layout, and then wrapped and boxed tiles for a craftsperson to install.

-      AG was artist in residence for it, gave artist talk to 900 middle-schoolers in groups of 40-50 at a time, organized and led 100+ person ceramic activity with teachers and staff. also helped create the art itself >>>>>>
     startingRow: 3
 images:
+  - alt: c
+    image: /assets/20181010_081124.jpg
   - alt: a
     image: /assets/20181010_081000.jpg
+  - alt: g
+    image: /assets/20181010_081039.jpg
+  - alt: f
+    image: /assets/20181010_080925.jpg
   - alt: b
-    image: /assets/20181010_080322.jpg
-  - alt: c
-    image: /assets/20181010_081124.jpg
+    image: /assets/screen-shot-2020-04-30-at-10.38.53-am.png
   - alt: d
     image: /assets/dsc_0004.jpg
   - alt: e